Seattle-Tacoma Shipbuilding Corporation: Predecessor shipyards

+Seattle-Tacoma Shipbuilding Corporation

-In 1939, the old Tacoma shipyard in Commencement Bay was revived (from scratch) by Todd and Kaiser Shipbuilding, initially with two slipways, with the aid of some $15 million in capital provided by the U.S. Government this was eventually increased to eight.
+In 1939, the old Tacoma shipyard in Commencement Bay was revived (from scratch) by the Todd Shipyards Corporation and Kaiser Shipbuilding, initially with two slipways.
+With the aid of some $15 million in capital provided by the U.S. Government, this was eventually increased to eight.

 Following the enactment of the Two-Ocean Navy Act, Seattle-Tacoma was awarded contracts to build 25 destroyers.
 The government invested $9 million in a new destroyer construction facility on Harbor Island which was then built starting October 15, 1940 next to the existing repair dock founded in 1918.